babyboomer53/Lesson-6-assignment/README.md

 ```
 java Lesson6NetworkingClient –-server <address> --port <number>
 ```
 Both the “—server” and the “—port” options are required.
+The order in which they appear on the command line is irrelevant.
 The “—server” option must include a string argument containing the address (i.e., URL or IP address) of the device on which the service is located.

 The “—port” option must include a number representing the “port” to which the client will try to connect.